When is the Best Time to Work Out

 Lunchtime workouts are a great option for office workers.
 Sitting in front of a screen all day can cause discomfort in the joints and spine.
 A good mid-day stretch will help to keep that posture in check.

 It's been a long day, your mind is tired and you're in need of a de-stress.
-Take that pent up energy out on the crosstrainer.
+Take that pent up energy out on the crosstrainer or with a boxercise class.
 An evening session is a great way to close off the day and revive muscles for those that sit at a desk all day long.

 Hitting the gym straight after work prevents that 'get home, get cosy' process that makes us unmotivated to head back out once we get home.